Back to BlogSoftware Engineering

 Why it's interesting:

-Why it's not everywhere yet: Smaller ecosystem, fewer enterprise case studies, potentially harder to hire for.
+Why it's not everywhere yet: Smaller ecosystem, fewer enterprise case studies, and potentially harder to hire for - especially in the Australian market.
+The migration from Svelte 4 to 5 runes is also non-trivial for existing projects.

 Best for: Performance-critical applications, lean teams, greenfield products where the team has experience.